MichaelEGA/Open-Galaxy/README.md

   - Capital ships (In Progress)
   - Easy to use mission editor (In Progress)
   - External mission loading (not implemented yet)
-  - Accurate Star Wars galaxy (the star locations accurately represent the galaxy)- Explore mode where you can explore the whole Star Wars galaxy (In progress)
+  - Accurate Star Wars galaxy (the star locations accurately represent the galaxy)
+  - Explore mode where you can explore the whole Star Wars galaxy (In progress)

 **Latest Release:** 0.5.2